benber86/curve-blog/content/posts/bonding-3d/index.md

 - In fact, the advantages are probably unilateral you get more positive price impact when swapping from rare asset to common asset.
 - Better execution also depends on what the competition is doing

-## Dynamic Curve Stableswap Simulator
+## Dynamic Curve Stableswap Visualization

 Not really the best because non-linear so curve/price impact changes depending on trade size, but you get the idea.